cnegronr/alura-agente/README.md

 ## Features

-✅ PDF and CSV/CVS document loading and processing using `pypdf` & `pandas`
+✅ PDF and CSV document loading and processing using `pypdf` & `pandas`
 ✅ Select existing files (PDF/CSV) from `docs/` folder or upload new files
 ✅ Semantic text chunking (1000 chars with 150 char overlap)
 ✅ Vector embeddings using HuggingFace (`all-MiniLM-L6-v2`)